Our Team

 Ed Lai

 Ed Lai is an engineer with over 30 years of experience in commercial and defense industries.
 His BS and MS degrees are in Industrial Engineering from the University of Wisconsin in Madison.
 In 2008, Ed moved from Los Angeles to Marin, where he discovered the natural beauty and fascinating history of China Camp State Park.
 He soon became a docent at the Village museum.
 Fluent in both Cantonese and Mandarin, Ed enjoys telling the story of China Camp to visitors from all over the world.
 Since July 2012, Ed and a core group of volunteers, in partnership with California State Parks, have saved the park from closure and taken over operations of the park.
+He brought his experience and skills in organization, management and finance to serve as chairperson from 2012 to 2017 and CFO from 2017 to 2021.

 Joyce Abrams